Susan McDowell, MD

-Leslie Combs, BA
+Leslie Justice, BA

 GME Program Coordinator

-Born and raised in the bluegrass, Leslie is a graduate and loyal fan of the University of Kentucky with a Bachelor of Arts in Anthropology.
+Born and raised in the bluegrass, Leslie is a graduate and loyal fan of the University of Kentucky with a Bachelor of Arts in Physical Anthropology.
 After a grand 4 year adventure working alongside UK archaeologists at the UK Archaeology Lab, she shifted her career to the world of GME, where her passion for resident and program success has blossomed.
 Leslie spent two years working within UK's department of Internal Medicine as both staff support and GME Program Coordinator before transitioning to the PM&R residency program where she resides today.